pyne/pyne/docker/readme.md

       3.6) (default: `2.7`)

-Note, if using multiple build arguments `--build-args` has to be repeted, i.e. : to request DAGMC dependencies only with Python 2.7, the docker build arguments will be:
+Note, if using multiple build arguments `--build-args` has to be repeated, i.e. : to request DAGMC dependencies only with Python 2.7, the docker build arguments will be:
 `--build-args build_dagmc=YES --build-args build_pyne=NO --build-args py_version=2.7`